• Skip to main content

 FRENCH ONION SOUP

-With so much flavour in French Onion Soup, you’d certainly be forgiven in thinking the soup itself is made up of complex ingredients.
-However, you only need a few core ingredients:
+With so much flavour in French onion soup, you’d certainly be forgiven for thinking the soup itself is made up of complex ingredients.
+Surprisingly, this recipe only requires a few core ingredients:

 • Butter: use a good quality unsalted butter.